 Many students combine their studies at university with having a family.
 Whether you already have a child or are about to become a parent, here at Keele we are committed to supporting students who are parents.
 We want to make sure that you can make the most of the opportunities available at Keele whilst balancing university life with your parental responsibilities.
 Whatever your situation, it is important to let the University know, so that we are able to ensure that you have access to all of the correct support.

-If you would like support and advice prior to your arrival please get in touch with the dedicated contact in the Student Support Team, who can answer any questions and concerns you may have and can also help to make any arrangements you need to ease your transition to university.
-You may wish to make an appointment with the dedicated contact for student parents in your first few weeks at Keele to have an informal discussion about how we can support you throughout your time at University.
+If you would like support and advice prior to your arrival please get in touch with the support team, who can answer any questions and concerns you may have and can also help to make any arrangements you need to ease your transition to university.

 Peer support schemes